$R^2$-CoD: Understanding Text-Graph Complementarity in Relational Reasoning via Knowledge Co-Distillation: Related work

 \section{Related work}

 \paragraph{Text–graph integration in NLP:} Graphs have long played an important role in NLP, traditionally used to capture structure in tasks such as syntactic parsing, information retrieval, text mining, and encode semantic representation through knowledge graphs, linguistic frameworks, and other semantic networks.
-Graph Neural Network (GNN)s~\citep{4700287} and their variants such as Graph Convolutional Neural Networks (GCNs) ~\citep{bruna2014spectralnetworkslocallyconnected} and Graph Attention (GAT) layers ~\citep{veličković2018graphattentionnetworks} have become the de-facto way to integrate text and graph representations across a variety of tasks.
+Graph Neural Networks (GNNs)~\citep{4700287} and their variants such as Graph Convolutional Neural Networks (GCNs) ~\citep{bruna2014spectralnetworkslocallyconnected} and Graph Attention (GAT) layers ~\citep{veličković2018graphattentionnetworks} have become the de-facto way to integrate text and graph representations across a variety of tasks.

 In text classification, graphs have been used to jointly model word and document relations~\citep{yao2018graphconvolutionalnetworkstext} and to enhance transformers with structured information~\citep{lin-etal-2021-bertgcn}.
 Knowledge graphs provide support for reasoning and information retrieval for QA ~\citep{sun2018opendomainquestionanswering, yasunaga2022qagnnreasoninglanguagemodels, lin2025gt2veclargelanguagemodels}.
 For document understanding, graph-based methods have been applied to paragraph recognition~\citep{9706840, liu2022unifiedlineparagraphdetection}, information extraction~\citep{lee-etal-2023-formnetv2}, and layout or structure analysis~\citep{wang2023graphicalapproachdocumentlayout, chen2025graphbaseddocumentstructureanalysis}.
 More recently, such approaches have also been used to detect AI-generated content~\citep{valdez-gomez-adorno-2025-text}.